GLIMS-RGI/rgi_user_guide/_sources/regions/rgi07.md

 :::{figure-md} rgi07-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI07/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

-No changes to RGI6, except on Jan Mayen.
+## Changes from version 6.0 to 7.0

 **Jan Mayen**

-The RGI6 glacier outlines for Jan Mayen have a good quality, but they relate to 1975.
-Glacier extents have thus been remapped from a Landsat 7 ETM+ scene (217-010) acquired on 13.09.2002 with the band ratio method (panchromatic band divided by the resampled SWIR band) and some manual corrections.
+The RGI 6.0 glacier outlines referred to 1975, and therefore were replaced by new outlines closer to the target year 2000.
+Outlines were mapped from a Landsat 7 ETM+ scene (217-010) acquired on 13 September 2002 with the band ratio method (panchromatic band divided by the resampled SWIR band) and some manual corrections.
 New ice divides were derived from a flow direction grid that was calculated from the ArcticDEM (5 m mosaic).

 ## Additional information